ESnark/blowback/README.md

+# Blowback

-# Vite MCP Server
+> Vite MCP Server is now Blowback
+>
+> Blowback aims to support various FE development servers, not only Vite

-Adds a Model Context Protocol (MCP) server to the Vite development server to support integration with Cursor.
+Adds a Model Context Protocol (MCP) server to the FE development server to support integration with Cursor.

 ## Key Features

-- Integration of Vite development server with MCP server
+- Integration of FE development server with MCP server
 - Browser console log capture and transmission via MCP
 - Checkpoint-based log management